-While the previous game in the series had overtones of Godfather and other mob movies, this instalment has more of a Scarface feel and you can certainly see the Miami vibe in Vice City.
+While the previous game in the series had overtones of Godfather and other similar mob movies, this instalment of the open world sandbox series has more of a Scarface feel and you can certainly see the Miami vibe in Vice City.
 That’s certainly no surprise considering the amount of time the development team spent there to get the feel for the place right when developing Vice City.
 Personally I’d love to spend months hanging out in Miami to get a feel for the place, designing a video game would just be the icing on the cake.

 They didn’t just focus on getting the vibe right, a lot of the game’s plot it taken from things that happened during the time period the game is set in.
 For example the 1980’s crack epidemic and the influx of Cuban and Haitian immigrants.